spryker/spryker-docs/docs/scos/user/features/202108.0/merchant-custom-prices-feature-overview.md

 - Currency
 - Merchant Relationship

-All prices in Spryker OS are stored in *spy_price_product_store*, however connections to price dimensions are stored to different tables.
+All prices in Spryker OS are stored in *spy_price_product_store; however, connections to price dimensions are stored to different tables.

 {% info_block infoBox %}

 For example spy_price_product_default contains only connections to prices, which were imported during store installation or created using Zed UI, and connections to prices pertain to merchant relations, would reside in spy_price_product_merchant_relationship.
-So the spy_price_product_default table poses a set of relations between spy_price_product_default and fk_price_product_store table and related entities.
+So the `spy_price_product_default` table poses a set of relations between the `spy_price_product_default` and `fk_price_product_store` tables and related entities.

 {% endinfo_block %}